rupeshtiwari/rupeshtiwari/README.md

 - [Paid online training for developers & freshers 👨🏼‍🏫](#paid-online-training-for-developers--freshers-)
 - [Thank you!](#thank-you)

-## Latest technical blogs for developers ✍️
+## Latest technical blogs FREE for developers ✍️

 <!-- BLOG-POST-LIST:START -->
 - [How to improve Reliability in the cloud?](https://www.rupeshtiwari.com/how-to-improve-reliability-in-the-cloud/)